 Everyone likes the perks of extra pay, but medical experts are stressing that people who work too much overtime are more prone to high blood pressure, mental health issues, back injuries, excessive drinking and more.

-A lot of companies use time tracking apps to keep track of how employees are logging their days.
+A lot of companies use time and attendance software to keep track of how employees are logging their days.
 Definitely take a look at the overtime levels in your HR reports.

 3. Employee data

 Your organisation has a responsibility to close diversity gaps whenever possible.
 This is not only a social responsibility, but it's also a necessity to keep your company viable and well-rounded.

 The more diverse the perspective you have in the workplace, the more successful and knowledgeable your entire operation will be.